-The Gifted Eligibility Team will use only one instrument for each category: Mental Ability, Creativity, Achievement, and Motivation.
+The Gifted Eligibility Team will use one or more instrument(s) for each category: Mental Ability, Creativity, Achievement, and Motivation.
 Some children may have prior test data in their permanent record from testing and observations that can be used in one or more categories.
 Children will not be tested unnecessarily.
 The Gifted Eligibility Team has more than one instrument option for most categories.
 The team will use all relevant data about the student to select the most effective instrument at the time.
 The team will not exhaust all its options in each category during any referral window.